Numerous medications have been associated with Stevens-Johnson syndrome (SJS), a painful skin condition that can kill or permanently injure people.

-Depakote is used to treat different types of seizure disorders.
-Depakote is sometimes used along with other seizure medications.
-Depakote is also used to treat the manic phase of bipolar disorders and to prevent migraine headaches.
+Depakote is also used to treat some seizure disorders, sometimes used in combination with other seizure medications.
+Depakote is also prescribed to treat acute manic episodes associated with bipolar disorder and to prevent migraine headaches.

-Levaquin/Levofloxacin is an antibiotic that fights bacterial infections of the skin, sinuses, bladder, kidneys, and prostrate.
-Levaquin/Levofloxacin may also treat bronchitis or pneumonia and people with anthrax exposure.
+Levaquin (levofloxacin) is an antibiotic drug that fights bacterial infections of the skin, sinuses, bladder, kidneys, and prostrate.
+Levaquin may also treat bronchitis, pneumonia and anthrax exposure.

 Contact the unsafe drug lawyers at Anapol Schwartz immediately if you or your loved one developed SJS while taking Onfi, Dilantin, Depakote, or Levaquin.
 SJS can be deadly, and patients deserve justice.